Why you should use Reverse Osmosis Water for Hydroponics

 The sad fact that most water is polluted with chloramines, heavy metals, harmful bacteria and other contaminants.
 Some water comes with onboard magnesium and/or calcium, and this might be useful for your hydroponics plants.
 But most water just isn’t pure enough for you to grow successful crops and maintain plant strength.

-You use a reverse osmosis system to cleanse water for your hydroponic plants.
-If you use a quality reverse osmosis (RO) unit, you get water 98-99% free of impurities.
-Generally a EC reading of “0.0” You get a neutral canvas or clean slate on which to “paint” your hydroponics nutrients so you know exactly what your plants are getting and when they get it.
+We recommend you use a reverse osmosis system to clean your water for your hydroponic plants.
+If you use a quality reverse osmosis (RO) unit, like a 5-Stage Filter for example, you get water 98-99% free of impurities.
+Generally with a EC reading of 0.0, you get a neutral canvas or clean slate on which to “paint” your hydroponics nutrients so you know exactly what your plants are getting and when they get it.
 Giving you total control and peace of mind that your plants are at your command.